Concerto for Piano and String Quartet (Busoni)

 Ferruccio Busoni composed his Concerto for Piano and String Quartet in D minor, Op.
 17, BV 80, in 1878, at the age of twelve.
 The original title was Concerto per piano-forte con accompagnamento di quartetto ad arco, Op.
 17. Conceived for string quartet, the piano can also be accompanied by a string orchestra as Concerto for Piano and Strings, the title under which it was published in 1987.

 Background

 Busoni was a child prodigy, first taught mostly by his father, both as a pianist and a composer.
 After studies in Vienna from age nine to eleven at the Vienna Conservatory, Busoni moved to Graz for health reasons in October 1877.
 The composer Wilhelm Kienzl remembered that he improvised at a mature level: "Sitting at the piano he was inspired to the most profound seriousness and totally absorbed in his task".
 Kienzl initiated Busoni to study with Wilhelm Mayer.
 Some of Busoni's early pieces were published then, including two settings of the Ave Maria and piano pieces.

-The score and parts are kept by the Staatsbibliothek Preussischer Kulturbesitz in Berlin as part of Busoni's Nachlass.
+The score and parts are kept by the Staatsbibliothek Preußischer Kulturbesitz in Berlin as part of Busoni's Nachlass.